 Walt Disney World’s Pandora, the World of Avatar, at Animal Kingdom, is by far one of the best-themed spaces we’ve seen.
 We love that you don’t need to know the Avatar movie to appreciate this natural environment.
 And that it really does have a feeling all its own.
 As Animal Kingdom’s newest land and home to the BEST ride at Walt Disney World, we’re here to share everything you need to know about Pandora World of Avatar.

-Pandora The World of Avatar
+Pandora World of Avatar Animal Kingdom

 Ok.
 We get it if you haven’t seen Avatar.
 We actually didn’t even watch the film until after we got home from Animal Kingdom.
 And frankly, you probably don’t have to watch it at all, if it doesn’t strike your fancy.
 It’s true that Disney does have like 4 more new Avatar films lined up before 2027, but we probably won’t be standing in any lines to see them.
 It’s not that we don’t love James Cameron alongside the rest of the planet, but really, you just have to be in the right mood.
 What we loved about Pandora is that it’s a completely different world than our own, on a moon 4.4 light-years away, and this new land actually feels like it.

-Pandora Animal Kingdom
+What’s in Pandora Animal Kingdom?